Trustless-Work/Product/reclaim-protocol-integration/README.md

 So that there was no malicious intent, the money was actually sent and proof was created, but money never reached recipient.

-the cool part is we can create custom provider
+the cool part is we can create custom provider with [dashboard](https://dev.reclaimprotocol.org/dashboard)

 for example it's possible to change params of arbitrary url
 <p align="center"> <img src="imgs/custom_provider.png" alt="CLR-S (2)"> </p>